 Protein phosphorylation is a reversible event that is carefully controlled by the opposing activities of kinases and phosphatases.
 Abnormal changes to this equilibrium often lead to deleterious effects such as deregulated cell growth and cancer.
-We are collaborating with Dr. Terrence Burke Jr. (Chemical Biology Laboratory, CCR), an expert in the field of protein tyrosine phosphatase (PTPase) inhibition, to develop inhibitors of PTPase epsilon, a membrane-bound enzyme with tandem catalytic domains that is up-regulated in human breast cancer cells and which also appears to be a negative regulator of insulin receptor signaling.
-To facilitate this goal, we have recently determined a high-resolution crystal structure of the membrane-proximal catalytic domain (the other PTPase domain has little or no catalytic activity).
+We are collaborating with Dr. Terrence Burke Jr. (Chemical Biology Laboratory, CCR), an expert in the field of protein tyrosine phosphatase (PTPase) inhibition, to develop inhibitors of PTPase epsilon, a membrane-bound enzyme that is up-regulated in human breast cancer cells and which is also a negative regulator of insulin receptor signaling.
+To facilitate this goal, we have recently determined a high-resolution crystal structure of the membrane-proximal catalytic domain.

 Raf kinase is a central signaling molecule in the mitogen-activated protein kinase cascade that is constitutively activated by mutation at high frequency in certain cancers.
 Dimerization of the Raf kinase domain is an obligatory step in its activation.
 Crystal structures of dimeric Raf kinase in complex with a variety of ligands have been determined.
 However, the structure of monomeric Raf remains unknown, and hence the conformational changes that accompany dimerization and activation are poorly understood.
 Seeking to gain insight into this process, in collaboration with Dr. Deborah Morrison (Laboratory of Cell and Developmental Signaling, CCR), we are attempting to crystallize and determine the structure of a Raf kinase mutant (R481H) that is unable to dimerize.

 Finally, the Protein Engineering Section continues to contribute to the development of new and improved methods and reagents for the production of recombinant proteins.
-In particular, we are interested in understanding how certain highly soluble proteins can prevent the aggregation and promote the proper folding of their fusion partners, and in enzymatic reagents for the removal of affinity tags.
+In particular, we are interested in understanding how certain highly soluble proteins are able to prevent the aggregation and promote the proper folding of their fusion partners, and in exploiting proteases as reagents for the removal of affinity tags.